Skip to main content

 Where Detection Fits in AI Threat Response

 Detection alone cannot eliminate AI phishing threats.
-The most effective defense combines platform-level technical controls (email authentication, behavioral analysis) with organizational controls (verification protocols, reporting culture) that function independently of whether the phishing content was human or AI-generated.
+The most effective defense combines platform-level technical controls (email authentication, behavioral analysis) with organizational controls (verification protocols, reporting culture) that function independently of whether the content was human or AI-generated.

 For a step-by-step evaluation workflow, see the How to Detect AI Phishing guide.